Dammy-onii/ToDo-App-ReactJS/README.md

 A simple todo website that lets you add, remove, and mark tasks as complete.
 The website is easy to use and can be accessed from any device.
 Features:

-Add tasks
+Add tasks,
-Remove tasks
+Remove tasks,
-Mark tasks as complete
+Mark tasks as complete,
-Sort tasks by priority
+Sort tasks by priority,
-Filter tasks by status
+Filter tasks by status,
-Search for tasks
+Search for tasks,
 Benefits:

-Keep track of your tasks
+Keep track of your tasks,
-Stay organized
+Stay organized,
-Never forget a task again
+Never forget a task again,
-Easily prioritize your tasks
+Easily prioritize your tasks,
-Get things done
+Get things done,
 Try it today!